Welcome to Vizcaya’s online digital collections!

-Vizcaya Museum and Gardens Archives is dedicated to collecting, preserving, and providing access to information about the construction of Vizcaya, James Deering and his family, and early Miami history.
-Our holdings include over 3,000 historic architectural drawings, over 30,000 pieces of historic correspondence, and over 5,000 historic photographic prints.
-Collection items range from the 1870s to the present, with the bulk of collections dating from 1910 to 1925.
+Vizcaya Museum and Gardens Archives is dedicated to collecting, preserving, and providing access to information about the planning, construction, and furnishing of Vizcaya’s Main House, Gardens, and Village.
+Our holdings include over 3,000 historic architectural drawings, 3,000 historic photographs, and 24,000 pieces of correspondence.

 GO INSIDE Vizcaya’s archives